Rac-Berer/Global-Air-Pollution/README.md

+Objective :
+1. Analyze and compare air quality data across major cities around the world.
+2. To identify pollution trends and highlight areas with critical air quality issues.

 **Global-Air-Pollution**
 This dataset contains AQI (Air Quality Index) of different pollutants for many cities around the world.
 Think of AQI as a yardstick that runs from 0 to 500.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.